Automattic/happychat-client/docs/API.md

 	{ primary: [ 'before-buy' ], secondary: [ 'themes' ], isRequired: true }

 the field will only be shown when the value of the selected primary option is `before-buy` and the values of the selected secondary option is `themes`.
 If it's void, the submit button will be disabled.

+**defaultValues**

+If provided, this object contains default values for the `primaryOptions`, `secondaryOptions`, and `itemList`.

+For example:

+	{ primary: 'before-buy', secondary: 'themes', item: '2011' }

+will make the form to be pre-loaded with these options by default.

 **fallbackTicket config options**